box-builder/box/README.md

 structures for use within your builder plan.
 If you've written a Dockerfile before, writing a box build plan is easy.

+* Unique general features:
+  * mruby syntax
+  * filtering of keywords to secure builds
+* In the build plan itself:
+  * Tagging
+  * Flattening
+  * Debug mode (drop to a shell in the middle of a plan run and inspect your container)
+  * Ruby block methods for `user` (`with_user`) and `workdir` (`inside`) allow you to scope `copy` and `run` operations for a more obvious build plan.

 * **[Download Release v0.1](https://github.com/erikh/box/releases/tag/v0.1)**
 * **[Extended Documentation for Syntax and Usage](https://erikh.github.io/box/)**

 ## Example

-This will fetch the golang image, update APT and then install the packages set in the `packages` variable.
+This will fetch the golang image, update APT, and then install the packages set in the `packages` variable.
+It then creates a user and copies the dir to its homedir.
+If an environment value is provided, it will be used.
 Then it will tag the whole image as `mypackages`.

 Save it to plan.rb and run it with `box plan.rb` or `box < plan.rb` to read it from stdin. **Box only copies what it needs to; your whole directory won't be